 In the summer of 2019, I had the pleasure to attend a workshop with an inspiring Dutch photographer called Nikki van de Poel, also known as @satellitejune.
 The workshop took place at her cozy home and I invited my friend Paula to be part of this experience with me.
 We spent a lovely morning together learning all about Nikki’s creative process and how she brings a dreamy mood to her images.

 I’ve been following her account on Instagram for quite some time and I hadn’t noticed she lives in The Netherlands until I moved here.
-As soon as she announced that she was planning a workshop, I got interested because I love to learn from photographers that I admire, and I always get very inspired after these experiences.
+As soon as she announced that she was preparing a workshop, I got interested because I love to learn from photographers that I admire, and I always get very inspired after these experiences.

-Nikki only shoots on film and makes great use of natural light.
+Nikki only shoots with film and makes great use of natural light.
 That’s what caught my attention when I found out about her work.
 As I mentioned before, analog photography is my passion and my editing style is highly inspired by film aesthetics.
 I also love the slow process of analog photography.

 After the workshop, I decided it was time to start a personal project on film.
 A bunch of rolls have been sitting in my fridge for years and they are probably all expired.
-It has been an interesting journey shooting on film again and I will share more about it soon.
+It has been an interesting journey shooting with film again and I will share more about it soon.
 Stay tuned!